YoTro/YoTro.github.io/_posts/2019-12-31-Annual-Summary-in-2019.md

 ## Mindset summary

-After going through several twists and turns, without more progress and growth, my mentality has changed again, and it has become the same as before, requiring a long vacation to adjust.
+After going through several events, without more progress and growth in work, my mentality has changed again, and it has become the same as before, requiring a long vacation to adjust.
 But time is so ruthless and won't stay half.
 The risk of resignation is huge but continues to be painful and dilemma.
 Many times I wonder if I have chosen the wrong way and is not suitable for this business.
 It's a few years when I think of myself as "not confused" before 30 years old

 <span id="CN">
 > 逝者如斯夫，不舍昼夜